 And that’s it.
 It’s a lot easier than people think, and only needs to be done once or twice a year.
 In comparison to regular charcoal or gas grills, kamado grills are far easier to clean and lower maintenance.

 How to clean Kamado Joe heat deflector

 The deflector component of your kamado grill is similar to the others in that it is essentially self-cleaning.
 The ceramic component simply needs to be allowed to cool after use, and then wiped down with a brush before being stored in a cool place.
-This is helpfully explained in Kamado Joe’s own care manual.

 Each version of the Kamado Joe Classic has a split deflector plate, and this will need to be removed to be cleaned and degreased.